 They reflect common patterns in how humans make decisions: How we use available information, assess risk and value, and balance between past, present, and future.

 Each system serves a key purpose but can also lead us astray (neither is perfect).

 Ultimately, the brain is designed to conserve energy, whenever possible.
 Many of the mental shortcuts he describes are the direct result of evolution and adaptation.
 Our species is naturally hard-wired to seek out (and use) these sorts of shortcuts.

-Until fairly recently, economists assumed that people were rational agents who coolly optimized for self-interest.
+Why did Kahneman win the Nobel prize?
+Well, until recently, most economists assumed that people were rational agents who coolly optimized for self-interest.

-- Humans evolved for survival: Food, status, safety, affiliation etc.
+- Humans have evolved for survival: Food, status, safety, affiliation etc

-- Our brain is a recent design.
-We're still a relatively ~new species.
+- Our brain is a fairly recent design.
+We're still a relatively ~new species

-Our operating systems are System 1 and System 2.
-These are universal modes of thinking - common to all.
-Kahneman describes them as :
+Kahneman names our two human operating systems: System 1 and System 2.
+These are universal modes of thinking.
+He describes them as :

 Agents with their individual abilities, limitations and functions."

-System 2 is deliberate, conscious, designed for complex thinking.
-It enables analysis and experiences doubt.
-It is a more recent part of our brain.
+System 2 is deliberate, conscious, and designed for complex thinking.
+It enables deeper analysis and is capable of experiencing some amount of doubt.

 - When we’re hungry, distracted or tired, we make worse decisions